Our Policy Manual is also available as a downloadable PDF for ease of printing and reading.

-Hotspot and Tablet Lending Policy
+Technology Lending Policy

 - Only one device may be checked out to a family or household at one time.

 - Any changes in condition, of the device, or content while in the patron’s care will be the patron’s responsibility.
 The patron is responsible for damage, loss or theft.
 Patrons should have a basic working knowledge of the device on checkout.
-If any technical issues are encountered while in the care of the patron, patron should notify the library immediately.
+If any technical issues are encountered while in the care of the patron, the patron should notify the library immediately.

-- If the borrower refuses to pay the replacement cost for the device, he/she will be blocked from further borrowing privileges until the amount is below $5.00.
+- If the borrower refuses to pay the replacement cost for the device, they will be blocked from further borrowing privileges until the amount is below $5.00.
 If the patron returns the hotspot or tablet late three (3) times, he/she will be barred from borrowing electronic devices.

 - Patrons are responsible for the full replacement value for lost or damaged passes.